tradesafe/woocommerce/readme.txt

 Please do not hesitate to email [support@tradesafe.co.za](mailto:support@tradesafe.co.za) or phone us on 010 020 3101.
 We are here to help you every step of the way.

 == Changelog ==

+= 2.3.7 2022-05-09 =

+### Bug Fixes

+* Changed option title to reduce confusion
+* Ensure that token metadata is properly saved

 = 2.3.6 2022-04-22 =